What Do Occupational Therapy Assistant Do?

 - Order any needed educational or treatment supplies.

-Below is a list of the skills most Occupational Therapy Assistants say are important on the job.
+These are the skills Occupational Therapy Assistants say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.